Is the Observable Universe Consistent with the Cosmological Principle?: Late Universe FLRW anomalies

-The most prominent and polarizing anomaly, called the `dark flow', was claimed in \cite{bib:Kashlinsky2008}.
+The most prominent and polarizing anomaly, called the `dark flow', was claimed in \cite{bib:Kashlinsky2008}, after the same team set up their measurement approach detailed in \cite{bib:Kashlinsky2000}.
 Using the kinematic Sunyaev-Zel'dovic effect (kSZe), it is concluded in \cite{bib:Kashlinsky2008, bib:Kashlinsky2009} that an all-sky bulk flow of about 782 X-ray-selected and X-ray-flux-limited galaxy clusters with respect to the CMB observations of the 3-yr WMAP data did not converge to the Hubble flow on scales $\leq 300~h^{-1}~\mbox{Mpc}$, which was also the limiting distance of the survey.
 The velocity of the flow was estimated to be in the range of $600$--$1000~\mbox{km/s}$ and found to be lying in the direction of the motion of our LG with respect to the CMB.
 The authors later extended their sample to more clusters, added spectroscopic redshifts to check distance-dependency effects and used the 5-yr and 7-yr WMAP data, coming to the same conclusion of a dark flow out to even 800~Mpc, as shown in \cite{bib:Kashlinsky2010} and \cite{bib:Kashlinsky2011}.

+These results were not reproducible by several other independent analyses as detailed below, summarised, and further discussed in \cite{bib:Kashlinsky2012}.
+Possible causes for the \bcomm{unreproducibility} were already investigated in \cite{bib:Haehnelt1994}.
+It was possible that the matched-filter approach used by \cite{bib:Kashlinsky2008} under-estimated the biases in the kSZ-signal coming from fluctuations in the CMB, as argued in \cite{bib:Keisler2009}.
+Yet, as analysed in detail in \cite{bib:Atrio2010}, \cite{bib:Keisler2009} did not account for all biases when setting up their simulation to determine the significance of the bulk flow, resulting in over-estimated error bars and thus a reduced significance.